-- Split-tunneling offers users the benefit of deploying their VPN in parallel to the regular ISP connection.
+- Split tunneling offers users the benefit of deploying their VPN in parallel to the regular ISP connection.
 This is extremely convenient for users that only need to use a VPN for selected tasks and apps, but not for others.

-- What’s more, VPN networks have slower speeds than that provided by the ISPs.
+- What’s more, VPN networks have slower speeds than those provided by the ISPs.
 It is therefore counterproductive to use VPN for all your apps, even when you don’t really need extra encryption and security.

-Split-tunneling is, therefore, an extremely valuable tool that can significantly streamline the user experience.
+Split tunneling is, therefore, an extremely valuable tool that can significantly streamline the user experience.